 Only essential information should be referenced as an exhibit.
-Background information should be presented in a cover memo or distributed to the Council members in a separate document if it does not need to be part of the record.
+Background information should be presented in a memo to Council or distributed to the Council members in a separate document if it does not need to be part of the record.